intel-iot-devkit/smart-video-workshop/Labs/Optimize_Tensorflow_Mobilenet-SSD.md

 A list of general parameters for Model Optimizer will be printed out, to learn more about each parameter, you can refer to this [Document](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html)

 #### 3. Convert ssd_mobilenet_v1_coco to IR with FP32 data precision
-There are also Model Optimizer parameters
+To learn more about which and why below Model Optimizer parameters are used for Converting TensorFlow* Object Detection API Models, please refer to [Converting TensorFlow* Object Detection API Models](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_prepare_model_convert_model_tf_specific_Convert_Object_Detection_API_Models.html) from OpenVINO documentation.

 	sudo python3 mo.py \
 	--reverse_input_channels \